xavriley/ockapi/README.md

 ## Why Ockapi?

 I wanted to call it [Okapi after the Congolese relative of the giraffe](https://en.wikipedia.org/?title=Okapi) but believe it or not, that gem name is taken.
 Thus Ockapi.
+(You could read it as "an Ok version of the OpenCorporates (OC) api")

 ## Requirements